Choosing a Pool Builder

 Take care to establish exactly what is covered by the contract in terms of works and cost.
 If a builder hits rock while digging, this can lead to delays and cost increases.
 It is a good idea to speak to the builder beforehand and confirm these details.

-Some builders do not include formwork, electrical work, etc. in the contract, resulting in an increase in costs when it comes to both the pool installation itself, and the finishing of the garden space you set out to build.
+Some builders do not include formwork, electrical work, etc. in the contract, resulting in an increase in costs when it comes to both the in-ground pool installation itself, and the finishing of the garden space you set out to build.
 Ensure that all works you are seeking to have done are included in the contract and the price, prior to signing.

 Ask the Builder to come to the Site Prior to Quoting